jake-landersweb/calorie_me/README.md

 ## About

 Calorie me is a simple application created with SwiftUI to keep a running track of your calories for a given day.
+This was done as a case study to see what it is like creating a simple custom document-based database to be accessed in app as local storage, and to see if I could build an app in a single day.
 Currently, a user selects from a calendar view to select a day, then has a list of the items they have created for that day.
 You can add, edit, and delete these items, which are sorted by date.

 <p float="left">
     <img src="https://github.com/jake-landersweb/calorie_me/blob/main/assets/iphone_home.jpeg" width=250px>